 From the outside it looks like a huge metal scrap pile at a garbage dump.

 But the inside looks like a bunch of Robots had an Orgy at a Rave and the interior design is what was left in the aftermath.

 Once you start to get drunk the journey you will be on to find your friends will become an adventure all in itself.

 The best way to get there is by Metro or Taxi because it’s about a 50 minute walk North from Old Town.

 DAY 2(OPTION 2):

-If you went through Prague on your 1st day in beast mode and you have the 2nd day to be more relaxed then I have a great option for you.
+If your first day in Prague was on beast mode and you have the 2nd day to be more relaxed then I have a great option for you.